denten-papers/harcourt-exposed/intro.md

 torrent, a system for decentralized file sharing; bitcoin, peer to peer money;
 Library Genesis, community book collection and sharing; and Wikipedia, a peer-produced Internet encyclopedia.
-The architecture of decentralized communities follows a resurgent interest in the earlier, hitherto somewhat abortive branch of anti-statist socialism.
+The architecture of decentralized communities follows a resurgent interest in the earlier, hitherto abortive branch of anti-statist socialism.
 Thinkers like Mikhail Bakunin, Peter Kropotkin, and Murray Bookchin are making a comeback, figuring prominently in the conversation about technological resistance.
 A wider return to this intellectual tradition could fill the critical void left in liberal thought by the decline of communism.

 Finally, Harcourt's book makes it impossible not to feel complicit in the system by which countless small voluntary transactions, in aggregate, bring